KareemOye/USB_POWER_SUPPLY_PCB/README.md

 for switching circuits.
 The build also taught me the practical side: footprints, ordering parts and hand soldering.

+Looking back, the layout is quite spread out and wasn't optimized for size or performance.
+The next revision applies what I learned here, with SMD parts, a tighter layout and a 4-layer stackup, bringing the board down from 145 × 38 mm to 41 × 37 mm.

 ## Next revision (in progress)

 I am making a second board with the same function but a far more compact 4-layer